 The Board is composed of Councillors of five councils: Ealing, Hillingdon, Hounslow, Richmond, and Spelthorne.
 Councillor S. Nicholson is a member on the Board.
-Mr M. Maidment (from March 2021 the incoming Chief Executive) is Treasurer to the Board.
-There was £0.4m worth of expenditure transactions relating to VAT reimbursements in the year. £67k of income was received from SWMCB during the year.
+Ms C. Baxter is Treasurer to the Board.
+There was £0.1m worth of expenditure transactions relating to VAT reimbursements in the year £0.1m of income was received from SWMCB during the year.